 Cradle Mountain Tasmania, Australia Travel Guide

 The local currency is the Australian Dollar (AUD, A$).
-Major credit cards (Visa, MasterCard, American Express) are widely accepted, especially in tourist areas and larger establishments.
+Major credit cards (Visa, MasterCard, American Express) are widely accepted, notably in tourist spots and larger establishments.

 ATMs are available at the Australia Visitor Centre and various accommodation lodges.
 Carry some cash for smaller purchases or remote areas.